moscajs/aedes/README.md

 * [x] Disconnect other clients with the same client.id
 * [x] Write docs
 * [x] Support counting the number of offline clients and subscriptions
+* [ ] Performance optimizations for QoS 1 and Qos 2
 * [ ] Add `client#publish()` and `client#subscribe()`
 * [ ] move the persistence in a separate module
 * [ ] mongo persistence (external module)